-My 3 year old, Onetime just loves doing experiments – especially if they bubble and fizz!
+My son, Onetime just loves doing experiments – especially if they bubble and fizz!
 Today’s chemistry activity takes about 5 minutes to set up and is well worth the time!

 This colourful, bubbly, streaming reaction reminds me of mini explosions and so I’ve named it Fireworks in a Jar!